 Chromium (Cr) was first discovered in the Siberian red lead ore (crocoite) in 1798 by the French chemist Vauquelin.It is a transition element located in the group VI-B of the periodic table with a ground-state electronic configuration of Ar 3d54s1.
-The stable forms of Cr are the trivalent Cr (III) and the hexavalent Cr (VI) species, although there are various other valence states which are unstable and short-lived in biological systems.
-Cr (VI) is considered the most toxic form of Cr, which usually occurs associated with oxygen as chromate $(CrO_4^{2^-})$ or dichromate $(Cr_2O_7^{2^-})$ oxyanions.
-Cr (III) is less mobile, less toxic and is mainly found bound to organic matter in soil and aquatic environments [9,15].
+The stable forms of Cr are the trivalent Cr (III) and the hexavalent Cr (VI) species, although there are various other valence states which are unstable and short-lived in biological systems[9,15].
+Cr (VI) is considered the most toxic form of Cr, which usually occurs associated with oxygen as chromate $(CrO_4^{2^{-}})$ or dichromate $(Cr_2O_7^{2^{-}})$ oxyanions.

+Cr (III) is less mobile, less toxic and is mainly found bound to organic matter in soil and aquatic environments (Becquer et al., 2003).
 Contamination of soil and ground water due to the use of Cr in various anthropomorphic activities has become a serious source of concern to plant and animal scientists over the past decade.
-Cr, in contrast to other toxic trace metals like cadmium, lead, mercury and aluminum, has received little attention from plant scientists.
-Its complex electronic chemistry has been a major hurdle in unraveling its toxicity mechanism in plants [4,11].
+Its complex electronic chemistry has been a major hurdle in unraveling its toxicity mechanism in plants[4,12].

-Diseases of Groundnut and their control measures in in- vivo and in-vitro conditions
+Diseases of Chick pea and their control measures in in-vivo and in-vitro conditions